agormp/hobohm/README.md

 ...
 ```

 (2) A cutoff value.
-Pairs of items that are less distant than this cutoff are taken to be redundant, and one of them will be removed in the final output.
+Pairs of items that are less distant than this cutoff are taken to be redundant, and at least one of them will be removed in the final output.

 ### Output:

 A list of names of items that should be kept in the non-redundant set, written to stdout.
 This set contains no pairs of items that are more similar (less distant) than the cutoff.
 The algorithm aims at making the set the maximal possible size.
-This can occassionally fail if there are multiple items with the same number of "neighbors".
+This can occassionally fail if there are multiple items with the same number of "neighbors" and the order of removal of items has an impact.

 ## Usage